syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/FAQ/How-to-use-multiple-Layout-Managers-in-a-single-form.md

 ---
 layout: post
 title: How to use multiple Layout Managers in a single form | Syncfusion
-description: How to use multiple Layout Managers in a single form
+description: How to use multiple Layout Managers in a single form in Syncfusion Windows Forms Layout Managers Package control and more details.
 platform: WindowsForms
 control: Layout Managers Package
 documentation: ug